 - On-Road – Mainly suitable for bitumen travel with some light unsealed roads.
 Usually signified by a 4” Chassis, 14” Wheels, 185R14C Tyres, Roller-Rocker Suspension

 - Semi-OffRoad – Suitable for medium-duty travel on unsealed roads.
-Usually signified by a 6” Chassis, 15” Wheels, 235/75R15 LT Tyres, Roller-Rocker Suspension (This is the basis of all Villa Caravans)
+Usually signified by a 6” Chassis, 15” Wheels, 235/75R15 LT Tyres, Roller-Rocker Suspension.
+Will usually have solar panels and batteries for Off-Grid camping.

 Where are caravans measured from?
 The measurement SWRV Centre adheres to in describing a caravan’s size is the External Body Length, NOT INCLUDING the A-Frame or Rear Bumper.